• The Workplace

 Training also should include information on avoiding stereotyping and retaliation.

 Consider additional training on how to supervise in a trauma-informed way.
-Some institutions have incorporated this thinking into day-to-day supervision and interactions post-pandemic.
+Some institutions have incorporated this thinking into day-to-day supervision and interactions.

 Evaluate Policies and Procedures

-Review your non-discrimination, anti-retaliation, and medical leave policies to ensure they don’t exclude employees who disclose a mental health condition or who may be considered having a mental health condition.
-These policies should align with your absenteeism policy, code of conduct, and workplace violence policies.
-Comprehensively reviewing these policies will ensure you aren’t treating employees with mental health conditions differently from other employees, including approving Family and Medical Leave Act (FMLA) requests when appropriate.
-Consider whether your short- and long-term disability policies need to be updated.
+Comprehensively reviewing these policies will ensure you are not treating employees with mental health conditions differently from other employees, including approving Family and Medical Leave Act (FMLA) — or state or local covered leave — requests when qualified.
+Consider whether your short- and long-term disability policies need updates.

 Be Prepared for Accommodations

 An employee’s mental health condition or diagnosis may qualify as a disability under state or federal law.
 Educate employees on your policies and the procedure for requesting an accommodation.
-If the employee’s condition is a qualified disability, your institution has a duty to accommodate the disability and should be prepared to evaluate any accommodation request using the same interactive process.
+If the employee is a qualified individual with a disability, your institution has a duty to engage in an interactive process to find a reasonable accommodation for the disability.

 Mental health-related accommodations may look different than accommodations for a physical disability, and you should prepare to address these differences.
 Examples of accommodations include: